 We believe that every pupil is entitled to a curriculum that is balanced, broad and caters for individual needs.
 In order to meet these needs the school provides a positive, caring environment, which enables pupils to gain confidence and repair self-esteem.

 Pupils in KS2 follow the National Curriculum which is delivered in a multisensory way with differentiated worksheets, to cater for the majority of the children at the school with weak literacy and/or numeracy skills.
 At the same time, great emphasis is placed on improving these literacy and numeracy skills.
 Pupils are part of a reading group at the start of the school day.
 Years 4 – 7 have an hour long literacy lesson every morning.
 The small groups follow a programme tailored to meet individual needs.
-In KS3 pupils have English lessons and Study Skills lessons are used to continue with literacy input for those who are in need of this.

 At KS3, pupils study numerous subjects including some options, experiencing all aspects of the curriculum.
 This provides pupils with a clear idea of how to make appropriate choices at the end of Year 9.
 Creative subjects such as Art & Design, Textiles and Photography are very popular.